 How to Get There

-Austrian Airlines is Austria's national carrier and offers an internationa network of over 130 destinations.
+Austrian Airlines is Austria's national carrier and offers an international network of over 130 destinations.
 Austrian Airlines is part of the Lufthansa Group and the Star Alliance network.

-From North America, Austrian flies directly to Vienna from these gateways: Newark, JFK, Washington, D.C., Miami, Chicago and Toronto.
+From North America, Austrian flies directly to Vienna from these gateways: Newark, JFK, Washington, D.C., Miami, Chicago, Toronto and Montreal.
 Austria has five additional international airports, which connect you to any number of international cities in Europe and beyond: Klagenfurt, Graz, Innsbruck, Salzburg and Linz.
-Many of our visitors arrive via Zurich or Munich an then connect to one of the above airports or drive to the final destination in Austria.
+Many of our visitors arrive via Zurich or Munich and then connect to one of the above airports or drive to the final destination in Austria.

 Traveling by Train

 Austria's trains are clean, comfortable and fast.
 The top mobility provider is the OEBB or Austrian Federal Railway.
 Most intercity trains feature business and second class cars, as well as a restaurant car and free wifi.